hacks-guide/Guide_3DS/docs/installing-boot9strap-(mset9-cli).md

     + The menu will refresh and say that no SD card is inserted, which is expected
 1. Insert your SD card into your computer
 <!--@include: ./_include/mset9-chorus.md -->
-1. Type the number corresponding to your console model and version, then press Enter
 1. In the MSET9 window, type `3`, then press Enter to inject MSET9
     + You should see "MSET9 successfully injected!"
 1. Press Enter to close the MSET9 script